manoj-chavan-13/manoj-chavan-13/README.md

 I’m eager to contribute to open-source projects and collaborate on innovative ideas.
 If you're interested in working together, don't hesitate to get in touch!

+## 🌟 Future Aspirations

+My dreams include delving deeper into Natural Language Processing (NLP) and developing Artificial General Intelligence (AGI).
+I am passionate about exploring how these technologies can shape the future and contribute to solving complex problems.

 ## 😄 Pronouns

 He/Him